zishiwu123/zishiwu123.github.io/_posts/2020-03-26-irish-music.markdown

 ---
 The first time I was touched when listening to Irish music was at the [Renaissance Fair](http://www.ren-fest.com/) in Deerfield Beach, FL.
+It was a weekend in March 2017, and I was exploring the Renaissance Fair for the first time with my friends, who had gone the previous year.
 A band called the Crimson Pirates stepped up to an open stage and began playing [The Drunken Sailor](https://www.youtube.com/watch?v=2dwDXtRcTQI).
 We all laughed at the stanza: